ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

   that it can spend the HTLC via their respective branch in case of the "unhappy path" where the HTLC needs to be resolved on the blockchain.
-* SHOULD NOT store the ephemeral keypair in persistent storage, as it is unnecessary to keep this information beyond the HTLC "happy path" where it is resolved quickly.
+* MUST NOT store the ephemeral keypair in persistent storage, as it is unnecessary to keep this information beyond the HTLC "happy path" where it is resolved quickly.
+  * MAY store how to derive the ephemeral key from a root private key that is more securely stored, provided the derivation path and the ephemeral key cannot be used to synthesize the root private key.

 The offerrer:

-* MUST NOT create the HTLC output in the sidepool (via `swap_party_expand_request`) until after it has saved the internal public key into persistent storage.
+* MUST NOT create the HTLC output in the sidepool (via `swap_party_expand_request`) until after it has saved the internal public key and other HTLC details into persistent storage.

 The acceptor:

-* MUST NOT sign off on the new state that completes the Expansion Phase (via `swap_party_expand_sign`) until after it has saved the internal public key into persistent storage.
+* MUST NOT sign off on the new state that completes the Expansion Phase (via `swap_party_expand_sign`) until after it has saved the internal public key and other HTLC details into persistent storage.

 Happy Path Spend
 ----------------